grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 ## What's new documentation development process

-What's new content is published to the website through the website CMS.
+What's new content is published to the website through the website content management system (CMS).
-To add a new note, browse to the [What's new CMS collection](https://admin.grafana.com/content-admin/#/collections/whats-new).

 Because this platform is meant to be used by the entire organization, by default anyone can contribute and publish to What's new, without the need for approval.
 _Quality assurance is a conversation within and between contributing teams and internal stakeholders_, but there are some best practice guidelines described in the last two sections of this topic.

-Enter release notes into the CMS two to four weeks before the feature is available, depending on the size of the product or feature.
-This gives the Go To Market (GTM) team time for promotion and enablement.
-For Grafana versioned releases, have your content entered in the CMS by the cut-off date communicated by the delivery team.
-For more information, refer to the [Record Announce Document Ship (RADS) guidelines](https://wiki.grafana-ops.net/w/index.php/Engineering/RADS).
+**What does "Published" mean?**

 It's important to understand that, in the context of the CMS, the word "published" has a slightly different meaning than in general use: